 Automated technologies or interactions.
 As you interact with our website, we may automatically collect technical data about your equipment, browsing actions and patterns.
 We collect this data by using cookies, server logs and other similar technologies.
 We may also receive technical data about you if you visit other websites employing our cookies.

-GumGum is a National Advertising Initiative (NAI) Member.
+GumGum is a member of the Network Advertising Initiative (NAI) and adheres to the NAI Code of Conduct.
 As such, if you are interested understanding or learning more about tailored browser advertising and how you can best control cookies from being put on your device, please visit NAI Consumer Opt-Out or the Digital Advertising Alliance’s (DAA) Consumer Opt-Out.
 Here you can opt-out of receiving tailored advertising from businesses that participate in those programs.

 We may engage third parties as service providers or business partners to process other information and support our business or services that we provide pursuant to our obligations under a written agreement.
 These third parties may, for example, provide virtual computing and storage services.